 Improving sleep for better learning outcomes

 It’s a lot easier to talk about getting quality sleep than to make it happen.
-It’s not like people equipped with a button that you can press whenever you want to wind down and go to sleep.
-Fortunately, there are certain strategies that can help you get your sleep back on track and set you on the path to academic success.
+It’s not like people equipped with a button that you can press whenever you want to go to sleep.
+Fortunately, there are certain strategies that can help you get your sleep and academic performance both on track to success.

 Create a nighttime routine